Service Authentication

 def get_user_from_token(token):

-"""Extract user information from DTZ JWT token."""
+"""Extracts user information from a DTZ JWT token."""

 try: